Stormwater Utility Program

 One way that many cities have begun to finance the increasing cost of stormwater management programs is by developing and implementing a separate Storm Water Utility (SWU) Fund.
 A Storm Water Utility Fund can be implemented by a city to pay for programs that prevent, mitigate, and correct problems with the existing stormwater system.
 The City of Sherman recently established a SWU, which will serve as a stable financing mechanism for the City's stormwater management program.

 Storm Water Utility (SWU) Enactment

 A SWU is required by State law to be enacted by ordinance through a majority vote of the City Council.
 The implementation ordinance declares the utility adoption and declares the stormwater system of the City to be a public utility.
-The resolution sets the schedule of stormwater charges.
+The ordinance also sets the schedule of stormwater charges.
 The SWU was adopted on September 18, 2017 by City Ordinance 6057 and 6058.